linode/cli/README.md

 ### Resizing a Linode

-**Warning:** This *will* attempt to charge the credit card on file, or use any account credit available, if you resize to a larger Linode plan size.
+**Warning:** This *will* shut the Linode down, charge/credit the account, and issue a migration to another host server.

-A boot job is automatically queued up immediately following the resize.
+This example resizes a Linode 1024 to a Linode 2048.
+The plan is provided using a planid.

 ```
-$ linode resize New-Linode --plan 3
+$ linode linode resize mylinode 3
 ```

 ### Deleting a Linode